brentp/combined-pvalues/examples/charm/README.md

 We again filter our tissue-specific DMR's to get 11,061 to compare to Irizarry's 16,379.
+This time we filter to a corrected p-value of 0.05 and require at least 8 probes in the DMR.

 ```Shell
  $ awk '$7 < 0.05 && $5 > 7' data/quantile/p.tissue/p.tissue.regions-p.bed \